010 230 0168 partsoncall123@gmail.com

 Causes

-• Failed nylon coolant pipes (early models)
+• Failed nylon coolant pipes that degrade and split under sustained heat

-• Blocked radiator or cooling system
+• Blocked radiator or restricted cooling system

 • Faulty water pump